 A leaky gut can be caused by the overuse of antibiotics.
 Antibiotics are in a lot of prescriptions, as well as in many of the foods that we eat.
 Check for antibiotic-free labels on meats and other animal products.
 If you can buy from a local organic farm, that would be best!

 The foods we eat, the water we drink, and the air we breathe can also contribute to a leaky gut.
 Y’all, we live in a polluted world and can only do so much.
 Don’t stress it, because guess what?!
 Stress can cause a leaky gut too!
-If you struggle with anxious feelings and stress, check out my natural tips to reduce it.
+If you struggle with anxious feelings and stress, check out my natural tips to reduce them.

 It is safe to say that if you are living on planet Earth, most likely you have some degree of a leaky gut.